leanderdulac/pagarme-sass-styleguide/README.md

 #### Pages

-One file per page of you application, that should only contain styles of how modules are going to be placed and work together.
-Only positioning and size styles are allowed in here.
+One file per page of you application, that should only contain everything that is particular of that page, everything that is not used in 2 or more places yet, should be here.
+If the same code exists in 2 or more page files at the same time, you should create a module or a component file for it.

 ```
 pages/